decaf-emu/decaf-emu/README.md

 This project makes use of submodules, please ensure you have cloned them properly using:
 - `git submodule update --init`

+The libbinrec submodule is a Mercurial repository, so install git-remote-hg from https://github.com/felipec/git-remote-hg (and set GIT_ALLOW_PROTOCOL=hg in your environment) or clone it manually.

 There are two decaf targets:
 - decaf-sdl - Default emulator target using SDL for window creation and input.